ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ### Leverage mixins for shared APIs across components

-Typescript and the FAST library each offer patterns and/or mechanisms to alter the APIs for a component via a mixin.
+TypeScript and the FAST library each offer patterns and/or mechanisms to alter the APIs for a component via a mixin.

 FAST provides an `applyMixins` function (which is just an implementation of the pattern described [here](https://www.typescriptlang.org/docs/handbook/mixins.html#alternative-pattern) in the Typscript docs) to alter the API of a given component with a set of provided mixin classes.
 This is used in several places within Nimble (see [here](https://github.com/ni/nimble/blob/6839ee05cf4d72efa6a20cd23e1d830047103745/packages/nimble-components/src/toggle-button/index.ts#L44) and [here](https://github.com/ni/nimble/blob/6839ee05cf4d72efa6a20cd23e1d830047103745/packages/nimble-components/src/anchor-tabs/index.ts#L274)).